 Trust Funds are funds administered by the authority on behalf of charitable organisations and/or specific organisations.

-Usable Reserves
+Usable and Unusable Reserves

 Usable reserves are those reserves that can be applied to fund expenditure or reduce local taxation.
+Unusable reserves are those that are maintained for statutory accounting purposes.